NIEM/NIEM.github.io/json/whyuse/index.md

 * A [NIEM data model](../whatis#model), partitioned into a NIEM core of concepts that might be reused in any exchange, plus several submodels extending the core, each defined by a subject-area or functional NIEM domain community.
-This zlso encourages harmonization among resources partly defined in terms of that model.
+This also encourages harmonization among resources partly defined in terms of that model.

-* A governance approach in which the NIEM core is controlled by the entire NIEM community, while each submodel is independently controlled by its domain, and which allows any community to create and control its own extension of the NIEM model
+* A governance approach in which the NIEM core is controlled by the entire NIEM community, while each submodel is independently controlled by its domain, and which allows any community to create and control its own extension of the NIEM model.

-* A version-control architecture that encourages reuse by insulating each community from external changes; this allows each community to change at its own pace, deciding if and when it will adopt changes made by others
+* A version-control architecture that encourages reuse by insulating each community from external changes; this allows each community to change at its own pace, deciding if and when it will adopt changes made by others.

-* A framework for data resource specifications that contain all the artifacts required to document the required and optional elements that may appear in a conforming resource, together with the meaning of those elements
+* A framework for data resource specifications that contain all the artifacts required to document the required and optional elements that may appear in a conforming resource, together with the meaning of those elements.

 These features of NIEM combine to form a standards-based approach for constructing any number of data resource specifications, which